karolsher/YA_GPS-Tracker_Part2/README.md

 # YA_GPS-Tracker_Part2
-Update the software to a GPS Tracker via githubs CI/CD.
-Present the results via Heroku and then download to the hardware via an API.
+Update software to a GPS-Tracker via githubs CI/CD.
+Present the results via Heroku and then download firmware to the hardware via an API.